Americans with Disabilities Act (ADA) and Web Accessibility Requirements for Video

 The Americans with Disabilities Act (ADA) is the most far-reaching piece of accessibility legislation in the US.
 But since it was signed in 1990, it does not explicitly address web accessibility.

 It has been up to lawyers and judges to determine how the ADA applies to online content, and while the law remains open to interpretation, the prevailing wisdom is that the ADA extends to digital information, products, and services.

 Let’s explore the ADA, how Titles II and III of the ADA apply to web accessibility, and how to make your videos ADA compliant.

-The Americans with Disabilities Act & Web Accessibility
+The ADA & Web Accessibility

 Enacted in 1990, this civil rights statute was created for the purpose of limiting discriminatory practices towards individuals with disabilities.
 This act and its amendments guarantee equal opportunity for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities, and transportation.
 Both public and private entities are affected by the ADA.